-Water is needed for the digestion and absorption of protein, carbohydrates, and other essential nutrients.
-Not only that, the transportation of these important substances in our bloodstream to the muscles relies on sufficient amounts of water.
+Water is needed for the digestion and absorption of calories, protein, carbohydrates, and other essential nutrients.
+Not only that, but the transportation of these important substances in our bloodstream to the muscles relies on sufficient amounts of water.

 Water, Bodily Functions, and Fatigue

-In one study dehydration increased fatigue significantly at 70% in the dehydrated compared to the group that was adequately hydrated.
-Fatigue is the last thing that a body builder wants to feel when at the gym.
+In one study, dehydration increased fatigue significantly by 70% in the dehydrated compared to the group that was adequately hydrated.
+Fatigue is the last thing you want to feel when at the gym.

-When we don’t get enough water, our intestines can become backed up which leads to reabsorption of waste products that were meant to be excreted from the body.
-This can also cause fatigue.
+When we don’t get enough water, our intestines can become backed up, which leads to reabsorption of waste products that were meant to be excreted from the body.
+This can also cause fatigue and bloating.

-You May be More Dehydrated than You Think
+You May Be More Dehydrated Than You Think

 These drinks should not be counted as water when calculating how much water you are consuming per day.
 On the contrary, they cause the need for even more water.

 Let’s not forget that we lose massive amounts of water when we sweat.
-And if you’re in a very dry climate where the humidity is below 20%, you might not even know that you’re sweating because the sweat usually evaporates before you even feel moist.
+And if you’re in a very dry climate where the humidity is below 20%, you might not even know you’re sweating because the sweat usually evaporates before you feel moist.

 How Much Water Should You Drink?